 If you spot jurors exhibiting these signs of anxiety during trial, your IP case is in danger.
 Their responses indicate they have stopped listening to your argument, and thus, you have lost out on an opportunity to gain support for your client.
 Even if you eventually rouse these jurors back to attentiveness, the likelihood that they will side with your client has been diminished.

-While there would be nothing inherently faulty about her explanation after hearing it, the jurors would be holding back their “ughs.”
+While there would be nothing inherently faulty about the expert’s explanation after hearing it, the jurors would be holding back their “ughs.”
 They would find the narration boring and barely comprehensible, and they would dread the prospect of spending the next few days sitting through similar testimony.

-Now imagine how much more effective the expert would be if she started off discussing humans’ age-old desire to fly.
-“Every person has longed to fly at some point,” she might say.
+Now imagine how much more effective the expert would be if they started off discussing humans’ age-old desire to fly.
+“Every person has longed to fly at some point,” they might say.
 “Children try to fly off couches, adults dream of flying at night, and the Greek myth of Icarus centers on what happens when the joy of flying overtakes common sense.”